phananh1010/tile-dash/README.md

 ## Install MP4Box and MP4Client
 Follow instruction here: https://github.com/gpac/gpac/wiki/GPAC-Build-Guide-for-Linux Use the Full GPAC Build options.
-When envoke `configure` command, remember to use `--enable-debug` option so that the program can be debugged.
+When invoking the `configure` command, remember to use the `--enable-debug` option so that the program can be debugged.
 ```
 ./configure --enable-debug
 ```